Dogs participate in a variety of activities that people find endearing.

 The vomeronasal organ is responsible for this enhanced odor sensation.
-This organ is found within a dog’s nasal passage, behind the front teeth.
+Behind the front teeth, this organ is found within a dog’s nasal passage.

-When dogs twist their upper lip, they are activating their vomeronasal organs.
+When dogs twist their upper lip, they activate their vomeronasal organs.

 By licking the air, dogs may send even more scent-carrying particles to the mind.

 A misplaced or sore tooth might alter your dog’s biting pattern.
 It leads them to lick at the air to relocate the tooth or relieve the discomfort.

 Like humans, dogs need expert dental deep cleaning.
 Schedule a dental checkup if your dog has terrible breath and drools excessively.

 But avoid treating ice cream to your dog after seeing swallowed gum.
 This will put your dog in more danger.

 Reason 5: Unusual Objects in the Dog’s Mouth

 Food trapped in their teeth may need to be removed under anesthesia.

 A dog munching on a twig or bone abruptly licks the air.
 Look for trash lodged beneath their teeth or on their tongue.